xurion/requirejs-karma-jasmine-kit/README.md

 This project houses a basic RequireJS, Karma and Jasmine setup.
 Due to the asynchronous nature of RequireJS, getting started with unit testing can be tricky.
 This will aid you in getting started.

+## Installation

+To install the project, simply install the NPM dependencies from package.json:

+    npm install

+If you want to integrate the kit into an existing project, simply:

+- Copy the dependencies from **package.json**.
+- Copy the karma task from **Gruntfile.js**.
+- Copy the **karma.conf.js** and modify the paths to match your project.
+- Copy the **tests/karma-loader.js** and modify the paths to match your project.

 ## Running tests

     grunt karma